otavioschwanck/mood-nvim/README.md

 ## Run

-Run the first time with nvim +PackerSync
+Run the first time with nvim and execute the command: :PackerSync

 # After install